tbonnabaud/expressinhost_web/README.md

 ## Database

 The application uses PostgreSQL as its primary database.
-PostgreSQL is a powerful, open-source object-relational database system known for its reliability and robustness.

 ![Database schema](docs/db_schema.png)

-The database schema includes tables for:
+The schema includes tables for:

 - User management (users, roles)
 - Codon tables and translations